Interested in buying multilingual books?

-I’ve just updated the list of multilingual sites for learning several languages together, but if you’re interested in books (some in electronic format) rather than websites, these are the resources I have:
+I’ve updated the list of multilingual sites for learning multiple languages together, but if you’re interested in multilingual books (some as PDFs) rather than websites, these are the resources I have:

 “But how wonderful would it be if there were only a comparative grammar of the main Romance languages, that would enable me to compare at a glance a rule in the language with which I am most familiar with the corresponding rule in the language I know least!”

 This work is an answer to the conscious and unconscious needs of these students and teacher of Romance languages.
 It is a book the necessity of which has long been felt, but somehow no one has ever taken the trouble to supply it.

 There is some inconsistency in the fact that Departments of Romance Languages are far more common in our system of higher education than separate Departments of French, Spanish and Italian, yet nowhere are the Romance Languages taught as a unit from the comparative angle that would permit the learner to avoid major confusions and major pitfalls.
 Learning three related languages at once should certainly prove no more difficult than learning them separately.